-After Trump Won, Climate Activists Turned to the States.
-So Did the Oil Industry.
+The Oil Industry Is Quietly Winning Local Climate Fights

 But even if that merger had not gone through, oil and gas have unified interests right now, Stokes said.
 Both oil and natural gas are now extracted by the same companies, using the same fracking techniques, drilling in the same places.
 “Gas is coming up because of fracking, but oil is too.
 It’s possible [API] views electricity infrastructure as an important avenue for oil and gas in the future,” she said.

 That future is nearly a reality in Pennsylvania.
 State lawmakers and public-utility commissioners both rejected new subsidies for the two nuclear reactors in Beaver.
 The plants are due to close in 2021.
-It will join in the dustheap the state’s infamous Three Mile Island plant, which also closed last year.
+They will join in the dustheap the state’s infamous Three Mile Island plant, which also closed last year.
 The electricity once generated by both nuclear plants will now likely come from natural gas.
 And thus the heat-trapping climate pollution emitted by Pennsylvanians will increase.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.